 These are photos you will cherish forever.

-The relaxing feeling of someone massaging your shoulders, back or feet after a long day is hard to beat.
+There is nothing better than the relaxing feeling of someone massaging your shoulders, back or feet after a long day.

 If you’ve ever received a massage, then you know that it can help reduce stress and anxiety, increase circulation, and decrease pain.